 Scores for coursework items will be posted on Canvas as they are graded.
 Feedback will be provided when available.
-You will turn in all coursework items through Canvas and/or TEACH before 23:59 (TEACH server time, Pacific Time Zone) on the date they are due, be sure you give yourself an hour or more to submit coursework.
+You will turn in all coursework items before 23:59 on the date they are due, be sure you give yourself an hour or more to submit coursework.